 How to Fest

-1) A pass is the way to go!
-Clear your calendar and enjoy three days of more than 70 films, panels, showcases and events.
-Four-day VIP passes are $125 and include entry into ever screening, event, and discussion throughout the festival.
-Adult passes are $12 per screening.
-Students and senior tickets are $50.
+1) A festival pass is the way to go!
+Clear your calendar and enjoy four days of more than 70 films, panels, showcases and events.
+Four-day passes include entry into every screening, event, and discussion throughout the festival as long as filmgoers arrive on time and seating is available.
 A Festival pass provides you with a discount on tickets for unlimited screenings and access to Opening Night film and After Party, space permitting.

 4) Make the most of this opportunity.
 Join us on the Red Carpet for Opening Night excitement, the film and the community After Party.
 Throughout the next three days there are films, panels, coffee talks with..., conversations with..., parties happening over the four-day celebration of film.
 Film festivals allow you to see new independent releases and award-winning films that have not been released yet at your local movie theater.
 Watch a film about a subject you don't know much about.
-Meet a filmmaker and ask questions about the film you've just viewed.
+Meet a filmmaker, actor or producer and ask questions about the film you've just viewed.
 Our films represent an amazing variety of subjects and themes.
 There really is something for everyone.

-5) Attend panel discussions.
-These panels are led by filmmakers and leaders in various industries on range of topics.
+5) Attend everything you can!
+Panels held on Friday are with filmmakers and leaders in various industries on a range of topics.
 See the Festival Highlights in our program for more details on the remarkable participants in these illuminating discussions, showcases, spotlights and more.

 6) Text to vote.
 We offer a green, clean, digital and secure way to vote for your favorite films.
 If you prefer, fill out paper ballots.
 At every screening, you'll be reminded at the end to Text to Vote to rate the film.
-Please return these ballots to an usher after voting as they will determine the winners of the "Best of the Fest," which will be shown following the Juried and Audience Award winners on Sunday afternoon at Maryland Hall.
+Your results will determine the winners of the "Best of the Fest," audience awards which will be shown following the Juried and Audience Award winners on Sunday afternoon at Maryland Hall.

 8) Enjoy our wonderful town.
 Rain or shine, Annapolis is a great place to visit and to walk from venue to venue (or grab the free circulator).
 With countless places to enjoy between films, this is your chance to mingle with VIPs, filmmakers, neighbors and to make new friends while enjoying what Annapolis has to offer!
 Click here to learn more about all the great things to do in town!